Okerew/Neural-Web/README.md

 Remember to use the security feature

+There is a problem though because of my limited tests and because of how complex love as a feeling is, needing another person and being taught by trust and joy, the architecture experiences a seemingly unstoppable trend.
+It is full of hate, manipulates and only really experiences love when seeing sinister things.
+In training use a dataset which explains that hateful things are bad and morally correct things are good, to fix the problem.

 The code isn't the best implementation at all.
 It's just a prototype.

-If you want to use the key functions you can compile the neural web along with the key_functions header file by including it note the code special to each version so on cpu, cuda kernels, metal kernels is not in it.
-Also key_functions.h support for windows might be bad.